tttapa/py-build-cmake/docs/Cross-compilation.md

 ### macOS

-Cross-compilation on macOS is enabled if the following conditions are satisfied:
+Cross-compilation on macOS is enabled if the following conditions are met:

 0. The configuration does not yet contain a `[tool.py-build-cmake.cross]` entry,
 1. and the `ARCHFLAGS` environment variable is set,